 Right to withdraw consent: Where we have obtained your consent to process your personal data for certain activities (for example for a research project), or consent to market to you, you may withdraw your consent at any time.

 Right to erasure: In certain situations (for example, where we have processed your data unlawfully), you have the right to request us to "erase" your personal data.
 We will respond to your request within 30 days (although we may be allowed to extend this period in certain cases) and will only disagree with you if certain limited conditions apply.
-If we do agree to your request, we will Delete your data but will generally assume that you would prefer us to keep a note of your name on our register of individuals who would prefer not to be contacted.
+If we do agree to your request, we will Delete your data, but will generally assume that you would prefer us to keep a note of your name on our register of individuals who would prefer not to be contacted.
 That way, we will minimise the chances of you being contacted in the future where your data are collected in unconnected circumstances.
 If you would prefer us not to do this, you are free to say so.

 Right of data portability: If you wish, you have the right to transfer your data from us to another data controller.